jaols/PSJumpStart/ReadMe.md

 Use the `-verbose` for any PSJumpStart template script to see the order of loading.

+### The art of logging

+The `dfp`files may also be used to setup the logging environment by setting default variables for the `Msg`function.
+It may write output to log files, event log or output to console only.
+Please remember to run any PowerShell as Adminstrator the first time to create any custom log name in the event log.
+The use of the settings files will enable you to set different event log names, but use this carefully as any script registered for a log name cannot write to another event log name.

+#### The Task Scheduler problem

+This module comes with a `.cmd` file used for calling its corresponding PowerShell.
+The `runCleanupEmptyGroups.cmd` will launch the `CleanupEmptyGroups.ps1` PowerShell script with any provided arguments.
+The default behaviour of this template is to catch any output from the PowerShell and dump it to a log file in a `logs` sub folder.
+If any unhandled exceptions occur they will be put in a separate `ERR_` log file.
+The primary use for this is in the Task Scheduler.
+If you launch a PowerShell script directly from Task Scheduler you will not be able to get the exception data written by the PowerShell script.
+The `.cmd` file will trap and log the information.
+The recomendation for Task Scheduled scripts is using a `.dfp` named after the service account running the job.
+Then you may turn off any other logging method for `.ps1` files and let the `.cmd` file handle logging to file.

 ### How to debug

 The problem; If you are calling a function in a loaded module and want to see the results from `Write-Verbose` you need to add `-Verbose:$VerbosePrefererence` in the arguments for the call.
 By using  `dfp` files you may activate debug mode for whatever part you need.